 Enoki is an edible fungus that is especially popular in East Asian cuisine.
-Many people love the unique flavor and texture that these mushrooms can add to a dish.
+Many people love the unique flavor and texture these mushrooms can add to a dish.
 Better still, they are nutritionally dense and have a range of potential health benefits.

 Read on for our complete guide to enoki mushrooms, their therapeutic uses, and how to prepare them.
+We also outline possible issues with enoki mushrooms and potential side effects.

 Enoki Mushroom Overview